Ali is a 3rd year BSc Mathematics and Finance student. Visiting City on an Applicant Day really helped him to make his decision.

 City not only stood out to me as one of the most diverse universities in London, but also for academic excellence and great job prospects in the future.
-Having just joined University of London, I recognised City will hold many more opportunities.
+Having just joined the University of London, I recognised City will hold many more opportunities.
 City has relatively smaller lecture/class sizes, therefore I realised I would be able to have a better relationship with lecturers.

 What were the most important resources for you in helping you to make a decision?

 I visited City on Applicant Day.
 I was able to speak to current students and staff, which really helped me make a decision as everyone was so friendly and helpful.
 I felt comfortable as all the students and staff had answers to my questions.

 What is your favourite thing about studying at City?